nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   * `t/TAG`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The [Parameter Constraints](#parameter-constraints) section shows the constants for each parameter.
+The [Parameter Constraints](#parameter-constraints) section shows the constraints for each parameter.
 </div>

 * At least one parameter must be entered.
 * Edits the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed contacts list.
+* The index refers to the index number shown in the displayed contact list.
 * Index must be provided and **must be a positive integer** 1, 2, 3, …​
 * Existing values will be updated to the input values.
-* You can remove a parameter of a person by leaving the `KEYWORD` empty (i.e. `edit INDEX PREFIX/`)
+* You can remove a parameter of a person by leaving the `VALUE` empty (i.e. `edit INDEX PREFIX/`)
   * For `s/SOCIAL_HANDLE`, you can remove a social handle by leaving the `USERID` empty (i.e. `s/PLATFORM:`)
 * If duplicate parameters are entered, only the latest parameter will be taken.
   * This does not apply to `s/SOCIAL_HANDLE` and `t/TAG` as they accept multiple values.